CodeNow/blog/_posts/2016-05-31-external-api-caching-with-varnish-nginx.md

 <p class="p"><span class="strong">Latency</span> is a problem that can be directly solved by putting varnish between internal services and external APIs <a href="#footnote-4" class="link" id="footnote-4-source">[4]</a>.
 Given that the data remains relatively static (persists longer than a minute or two), one can bypass external requests entirely.
 This has the effect of dramatically reducing latency when fetching external resources <a href="#footnote-5" class="link" id="footnote-5-source">[5]</a>.</p>

-<p class="p">We can partially address the problem of <span class="strong">availability</span> by way of a “<a href="https://www.varnish-cache.org/trac/wiki/VCLExampleGrace" class="link" target="_blank">grace periods</a>”.
+<p class="p">We can partially address the problem of <span class="strong">availability</span> by way of a “<a href="https://www.varnish-cache.org/trac/wiki/VCLExampleGrace" class="link">grace periods</a>”.
 Roughly under certain circumstances (such as when it cannot reach backends) one can configure Varnish to serve stale content even if it has been purged or expired from the cache.
 This means that if the external service is having an outage, you can still get stale “responses” from the service and do as much as you can until things settle down.</p>

 <p class="p">Finally, <span class="strong">rate limiting</span> is addressed in the exact same way as latency.
 If you have a decent cache hit ratio in Varnish, then you necessarily make fewer requests to the external service.
 This means that your service has much more breathing room to work with before hitting any eventual rate limits.</p>

 <p class="p">From this perspective it’s pretty clear that Varnish is an excellent tool for the job.
 But there are still a couple of problems.
 First, we haven’t actually solved the rate limiting problem, but only made it less pressing by giving ourselves a bit more headroom.
-Second, Varnish does not handle SSL <a href="#footnote-6" class="link" id="footnote-6-source">[6]</a>, and nearly all external APIs one might want to leverage require the use of the <a href="https://en.wikipedia.org/wiki/HTTPS" class="link" target="_blank">HTTPS protocol</a> for secure communication.</p>
+Second, Varnish does not handle SSL <a href="#footnote-6" class="link" id="footnote-6-source">[6]</a>, and nearly all external APIs one might want to leverage require the use of the <a href="https://en.wikipedia.org/wiki/HTTPS" class="link">HTTPS protocol</a> for secure communication.</p>

 <h3 class="h3">Putting It All Together: NGINX + Multiple NATs</h3>